AndyWangSFU/AC215_TBD_1/README.md

 **Workflow Container**

 The workflow container follows a similar structure as the class demo.
 (Reference: https://github.com/dlops-io/ml-workflow#mushroom-app-ml-workflow-management).
 To activate the docker environment, run `sh docker-shell.sh`, and it will activate the environment with all necessary environment variables (GCP project name, service account, data bucket, and region).
 The GCP authentication steps are done in `docker-entrypoint.sh`.
+Together, this workflow container ships our code off to Vertex AI Pipelines and run each tasks in sequence.

 After the docker is running, we can call `python cli.py` to call the pipeline.
 There are 3 containers callable from `cli.py --- preprocessing` (to download and process the images), `models` (to train the models), and `model_compression` (to do model compression).
 These individual containers can be called as a single-element pipeline using `-d (download), -p(process), -t (model training), and -c (model compression)`.
 However, this is mainly for testing purposes.
 In real usage, use `python cli.py – w` to run the whole pipeline.
 The resulting pipeline can be visualized below on Vertex AI.